NASA-AMMOS/common-workflow-service/README.md

 ### Credentials in Docker

 The CWS image available on Github is loaded with self-signed SSL certs that require a password for the CWS server to use on startup.
-The default password is `keystore-changeit`.
+The default password is `changeit`.
 The image should load and run without specifying any additional certs.

 If you'd like to provide your own SSL certs, you can use the `generate_certs.sh` script in `cws_certs/` to do so.
 You'll then need to copy those files into the image before startup or (more easily) use volume mounts to make them available to CWS.
 Take a look at the `docker-compose.yml` file in `install/docker/` -- there are commented-out volume store lines that you can use.